Casual relief teachers are casual employees engaged by school councils under Part 2.3 of the Education and Training Reform Act 2006.

 - has not received a Voluntary Departure Package or Resignation Incentive Scheme payment in the three years immediately prior to employment as a casual relief teacher; and

-- has received a medical clearance if he or she was previously subject to an ill health retirement or resignation due to ill health from a previous employer (including the Department of Education and Early Childhood Development and its predecessors); and
+- has received a medical clearance if he or she was previously subject to an ill health retirement or resignation due to ill health from a previous employer (including the Department of Education and Training and its predecessors); and

 - does not have any employment or re-employment restrictions placed on them.
 To ascertain this, a pre-employment check must be done on the Department’s central payroll system.
 Any enquiries arising from this check should be made to the Conduct and Ethics Branch.